pathgenevocam/panaroo_team/README.md

 # panaroo_team

-##### Comments

-Work in progress--email or slack me if you have any trouble adding to our new repo.
-I added separate folders for code and data for basic organisation (feel free to change/expand).
-(?)
-Aaron: would it be ok for me to host a copy of your data here, or should I leave it in the MRC cloud?

-##### Useful commands

-Set-up:

-    git clone git@github.com:pathgenevocam/panaroo_team.git
-    cd panaroo_team

-    # git checkout caitlin  # replace caitlin w your branch name

-Push local changes to repo:

-    git add -A
-    git commit -m "did something useful"
-    git status

-    # git push origin caitlin  # replace caitlin w your branch name
-    git push origin main
 ##### Parsimony ancestral character state reconstruction and joining up genes co-gained/lost into events
 You need to install ete3, biopython, pandas and networkx e.g. using conda.
 For the reconstruction  run